igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 Some security issues may be mentioned here.
 The console does not support any login/password authentication, so it is quite unsafe to run the console on production server as-is.
-It's quite important at least some of the following
+Implement at least some of the following steps:
-steps:

 1. Proxy the console with Nginx.
 It must not be reachable by itself.
 2. Limit access by a list of IPs.
 These may be your office or your home only.